fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## Week 12
 ### 8: _Metahistory_ Revisions
-NOTE NEW INSTRUCTIONS POSTED AFTER CLASS ON NOV 3!
+- no new reading

-The original assignment was to post your revisions, but we had so much fun (according to me) wrapping up with Fulbrook, that we didn't have enough time to cover all the directions.
+The original assignment for today was to post your revisions, but we had so much fun (according to me) wrapping up with Fulbrook, that we didn't have enough time to cover all the directions.
 And more people than usual weren't able to be in class.
 So we're shifting work forward a little bit.
 You should do as much revision as you can on your essay for Monday following directions below.
-We'll talk Monday about how to officially post it for Wednesday.
+We'll talk on Monday about how to officially publish your changes for Wednesday.

-{% include alert.html class='danger' title='Start your essay revisions' text="
+{% include alert.html class='danger' title='Make progress with your essay revisions' text="

 - Become very familiar with the [_Metahistory_ guide](metahistory-guide).
 This is mostly for _writing_ your essay, but it gives you a good idea what to be thinking about when you revise as well.
 - In order to begin editing, you'll need to get the essay from Github.
 To do that,